Unit 6 - Practice Quiz

 Weber's model of industrial location Easy

-A. Labor costs
+A. Transportation costs

-C. Land costs
+B. Land costs

 15 In Weber's theory, an industry where the final product weighs less than the inputs is called: